Our Future Path! A plan for a better world!

 Of course, for a community to become wealthier, it must do more than just meet the basic needs of its citizens.
 It must innovate and produce or provide things that are in demand in other places.
 In a Moderated Economy, the idea is to balance the production of necessities and luxuries.
 Concentrate too much on necessities and you do not accumulate much wealth.
 Concentrate too much on luxuries and you become vulnerable to economic downturns.

 Another important component of a Moderated Economy is the reduction in the cost of living.
 This mainly comes about by making it cheaper, easier, and preferable to use our resources productively.
+This is especially important when it comes to big ticket items like housing and transportation.
 However, this also means reducing and eliminating waste in whatever form it takes.

 National Government

-At the national level, the main objective of our Moderated Government would be to level the economic playing field in two economic arenas.
-In both arenas, our national government’s goals would be very similar, but there would be a sizable difference in the role it could play in meeting those goals.
-One role would be to represent and to protect our interests on the international scene, and the other would be to moderate our domestic economic activities to help state governments to do their job.
+At the national level, the main objective of our Moderated Government would be to level the economic playing field in two economic areas.
+In both areas, our national government’s goals would be very similar, but there would be a sizable difference in the role it could play in meeting those goals.
+One role would be to represent and to protect our interests on the international scene, and the other would be to moderate our domestic economic activities to help state governments to do their jobs.

 Therefore, we simply state that all goods sold in the United States must meet our standards of production and our quality of workmanship.
-To enforce this, imported goods would need to come with proof that they were produced in accordance with our laws, otherwise an appropriate fine would be imposed on the importer.
+To enforce this, imported goods would need to come with proof that they were produced in accordance with our laws, otherwise appropriate fees or fines would be imposed on the importer.

 Our national government would also set our national economic goals and create the framework needed to meet those goals.
 For instance, our goals might include such things as being energy independent, producing a certain percentage of various goods and services domestically, having a favorable balance of trade, providing for our national security, and creating national wealth.
 Appropriate incentives and disincentives may be needed to encourage individuals, businesses and states to take part in doing what is needed to build an economic environment that would meet the goals of the national economic framework.